elsampsa/opengl-texture-streaming/README.md

 Run with:

-    ./a.out 1            Just test the glx infrastructure : creates a window ./a.out 2            Upload textures with PBOs - observe how different texture formats affect speed ./a.out 3            Tries to upload textures with TBOs - no luck
+    ./a.out 1            Just test the glx infrastructure : creates a window ./a.out 2            Upload textures with PBOs (just upload, no visualization) ./a.out 3            Tries to upload textures with TBOs - no luck ./a.out 4            Upload a YUV image (using GL_RED), interpolate to RGB on gpu, show the image.
+    ./a.out 5            Upload a YUV image (using GL_RGBA), interpolate to RGB on gpu, show the image.

 ## Author